EnzoBnl/enzobnl/bd.md

 - P = (network) Partitioning = A sub-part of the nodes become unreachable.
 - A = Availability = Requests are newer answered with an error.
-- C = Consistency = Requests get the latest version of what they ask for or an error.
+- C = Consistency = Requests get the latest version of what they ask for or an error/timeout.
 - E = Else
 - L = Latency = Requests get fast their result in its currently available state.